bhontz/CodingForGoodGaming/README.md

     + initial commit with skeletal barebones ability to serve via localhost

 #### ACTIVE To-Dos

+    + use of log files for the client instead of stdout.
+    maybe client startup process sends the current log file to the server and then truncates it.

     + ability to rearrange cards after going out, including tagging books and runs

     + ability to restart the game at any round number

     + ability to rejoin the game and retain your (server) hand

-    + automate invite game starting process (so others can execute)

     + redo server to Flash's API template

 #### COMPLETED To-Dos

+    + (NEEDS TESTING TO CONFIRM) crashing bug that appears in client as dialogs that won't dismiss or repopulate

+    + automate invite game starting process (so others can execute)

     + non-modal dialogs should stay on top